opensoft/epl/README.md

 To implement the commands necessary to implement Epl\CommandInterface.

-For convenience of use EPL commands there is a CommandFacade.
+For convenience of use EPL commands there is a CommandComposite.
 It hides the implementation EPL commands.
 But you can direct way to instantiate the command.

 <syntaxhighlight lang="php">
 <?php
 use Epl\Command\PrintCommand;
-use Epl\Command\CommandFacade;
+use Epl\Command\CommandComposite;

-$commandFacade = mew CommandFacade();
+$commandFacade = mew CommandComposite();
 $printCommand = new PrintCommand(1);
 $commandFacade->addCommand($printCommand);
 $eplString = $commandFacade->toEplString();